-This letter presented \ac{HELENA}, a \ac{DL}-based model for efficient and accurate pilot-based \ac{CE} in \ac{OFDM} systems.
-HELENA combines shallow convolutional layers with dual attention, patch-wise \ac{MHSA} and channel-wise \ac{SE}, to balance estimation accuracy, model complexity, and inference time.
-Experimental results demonstrate that \ac{HELENA} achieves near state-of-the-art accuracy with significantly fewer parameters and competitive runtime, making it well suited for real-time applications in latency-constrained systems such as \ac{5G-NR}.
-The observed weak correlation between \ac{FLOPS}, parameter count, and inference time highlights the need for holistic evaluation criteria when designing \ac{DL}-based CE models.
-Future work will extend \ac{HELENA} to higher mobility scenarios, new waveform types, \ac{MIMO} systems, and deployment on hardware platforms such as \acs{FPGA} and edge \ac{AI} accelerators.
-Furthermore, collecting real-world datasets and proposing standardized workflows for labeled channel data will be essential to validate performance and will play a key role in enabling data-driven technologies such as \acp{NDT}.
+This paper presented \ac{HELENA}, a \ac{DL}-based model for efficient and accurate pilot-based \ac{CE} in \ac{OFDM} systems.
+HELENA integrates shallow convolutional layers with dual attention—patch-wise \ac{MHSA} and channel-wise \ac{SE}—to balance estimation accuracy, computational complexity, and inference latency.
+Experimental results demonstrate that HELENA achieves near state-of-the-art performance with low computational and memory requirements while maintaining fast inference, making it well suited for real-time, latency-sensitive wireless systems.
+The observed weak correlation between \ac{FLOPS}, parameter count, and actual inference time further highlights the importance of holistic evaluation criteria when designing practical \ac{DL}-based \ac{CE} models.
+Although HELENA builds upon established architectural components, this work shows that a careful and lightweight combination of attention mechanisms can yield deployment-ready performance under strict latency constraints.